SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Evaluation

 \subsubsection{Scenarios}

-For open-loop batch evaluation, we use scenarios from the highD dataset \cite{highd} to finetune LLMs and scenarios from the MONA dataset \cite{gressenbuch2022mona} to evaluate performance.
-Both datasets contain recordings of naturalistic vehicle trajectories, where the trajectories of other obstacles are treated as their most likely predictions, while the trajectory of the ego vehicle is labeled with high-level actions based on the LTL$_{\text{f}}$ formulas in Tab.~\ref{tab:action}.
+For open-loop batch evaluation, we used highway scenarios from the highD dataset \cite{highd} to finetune LLMs and urban scenarios from the MONA dataset \cite{gressenbuch2022mona} to evaluate the performance of our approach.
+Both datasets contained recordings of naturalistic vehicle trajectories, where the trajectories of other obstacles were treated as their most likely predictions.
+For each scenario, a vehicle was randomly selected as the ego vehicle, a decision-making problem was formulated based on its initial state, and the vehicle was subsequently removed from the scenario.
+The trajectory of the ego vehicle was labeled with high-level actions based on the LTL$_{\text{f}}$ formulas in Tab.~\ref{tab:action}, whose distribution was summarized in Tab.~\ref{tab:params}.